delanoe/purescript-gargantext/README.md

 ### N-grams

-N-grams are at the heart of how Gargantext makes sense out of text.
+N-grams in contexts (of texts) are at the heart of how Gargantext makes sense out of text.

 There are two common meanings in the literature for n-gram:
 - a sequence of `n` characters
 - a sequence of `n` words

 Gargantext is focused on words.
-Here are some example word n-grams;
+Here are some example word n-grams usually extracted by our Natural Language Process toolkit;

 - `coffee` (unigram or 1-gram)
-- `need coffee` (bigram or 2-gram)
+- `black coffee` (bigram or 2-gram)
-- `one coffee please` (trigram or 3-gram)
+- `hot black coffee` (trigram or 3-gram)
-- `here is your coffee` (4-gram)
+- `arabica hot black coffee` (4-gram)
-- `i need some more coffee` (5-gram)

-N-grams are matched case insensitively and across whole words.
+N-grams are matched case insensitively and across whole words removing the linked syntax if exists.
 Examples:

 | Text         | N-gram       | Matches              |
 |--------------|--------------|----------------------|